 Your pets can sense the change

 With boxes scattered around, new noises, and people coming in and out, your pet can probably tell that something is changing.
 However, because you can’t explain to them what is going on, they don’t know to associate the changes with a move.
 Many pets react to change in different ways.
-Just be aware, some pets may react unfavorably.
-An outdoor cat may leave to hide; a dog may exhibit anxious behaviors, and caged animals may spend more time away from sight.
+Just be aware that some pets may respond unfavorably.
+An outdoor cat may leave to hide, a dog may exhibit anxious behaviors, and caged animals may spend more time away from sight.
 For this reason, it’s best to give them extra love and keep outdoor pets inside until the move is over.

 Some things to help them cope before they sense too much is to pack their room (whichever room they prefer to be in) last so that they have that space while everything else is changing.
 Your pets can sense fear or worry and tend to emulate it.
-Maintain as stress-free as you can so that your animal doesn’t mirror it.
-Because they can sense change, keep some things in their life consistent like walks, meals, and bedtime.
+Maintain as stress-free as possible, so your animal doesn’t mirror it.
+Because they can feel the change, keep some things in their life consistent like walks, meals, and bedtime.